Consistency model: Strict consistency

 Strict consistency is the strongest consistency model.
 Under this model, a write to a variable by any processor needs to be seen instantaneously by all processors.

 The strict model diagram and non-strict model diagrams describe the time constraint – instantaneous.
 It can be better understood as though a global clock is present in which every write should be reflected in all processor caches by the end of that clock period.
 The next operation must happen only in the next clock period.

+In the following diagram, P means "process" and the global clock's value is represented in the Sequence column.

 This is the most rigid model.
 In this model, the programmer's expected result will be received every time.
 It is deterministic.
 Its practical relevance is restricted to a thought experiment and formalism, because instantaneous message exchange is impossible.
 It doesn't help in answering the question of conflict resolution in concurrent writes to the same data item, because it assumes concurrent writes to be impossible.

 Sequential consistency

-The sequential consistency model was proposed by Lamport(1979).
+The sequential consistency model was proposed by Lamport (1979).
 It is a weaker memory model than strict consistency model.
 A write to a variable does not have to be seen instantaneously, however, writes to variables by different processors have to be seen in the same order by all processors.
 Sequential consistency is met if "the result of any execution is the same as if the (read and write) operations of all processes on the data store were executed in some sequential order, and the operations of each individual processor appear in this sequence in the order specified by its program."
 Adve and Gharachorloo, 1996 define two requirements to implement the sequential consistency; program order and write atomicity.